The Unified Patent Court

 What is the Unified Patent Court?

-In addition, the UPC will have competence to rule on the infringement and validity of new and pre-existing European patents in respect of UPC countries, although for the first seven years of the UPC, patent proprietors will have the option to opt their existing European patents out of the jurisdiction of the UPC.
+In addition, the UPC has competence to rule on the infringement and validity of new and pre-existing European patents in respect of UPC countries, although for the first seven years of the UPC, patent proprietors will have the option to opt their existing European patents out of the jurisdiction of the UPC.
 This transition period may be extended to fourteen years.

 What does this mean in practice?